 - Alas, Poor Villain: Yuan Shao Red Warrior in Soshoki.
-After trying to assassinate Cao Cao, he was grossly mutated by the Yellow Zombie Virus and caused the first outbreak in the Wei Area.
+After trying to assassinate Cao Cao, he was grossly mutated by the Etiolation Trinity and caused the first outbreak in the Wei Area.
 After being forced to Mercy Kill him, Cao Cao commented it must've been hard for him and swearing he will find the person responsible.

-- Alternate History: This tale is based off of a classic Medival-Chinese War-Story, yet the setting seems more akin to modern-day cities.
+- Alternate History: This tale is based off of a classic Medieval-Chinese War-Story that in turn was based off of one of the most well-known eras in Chinese history, yet some areas in the setting are more akin to modern-day cities with futurism elements.

 - Curb-Stomp Battle: Happens in the second chapter of Soshoki.
 Cao Cao Wing Gundam and his group were given one by Lu Bu Sinanju and Zhang Liao Sazabi under orders from Yuan Shao.
 This battle ends with Cao Cao's first defeat and the loss of Xiahou Dun's eye.